“As they say in poker, “If you’ve been in the game 30 minutes and you don’t know who the patsy is, you’re the patsy.”” — Warren Buffett

 And if he has to choose between believing that either (1) someone is trying to fool him; or (2) a virtually impossible event will occur, he will pick (1)

-And that’s why Fat Tony is not a patsy and he not naïve.
+And that’s why Fat Tony is not naïve.
+He is a not a patsy in the game.

 Are there generalized lessons in financial markets from this story?
-I think there are many.
-I will list and describe just a few of them.
+Yes indeed.
+I will list and describe a few.
 But first let’s go back to that definition of naïvety.

 Naïvety: “a state of having a lack of experience, understanding or sophistication, often in a context where one NEGLECTS PRAGMATISM IN FAVOR OF MORAL IDEALISM.”